yydzero/yydzero.github.io/_posts/2016-03-01-config-rhel7-yum-repo.markdown

 	```

- 3rd party libraries, json-c, geos, proj4, gdal and expat
+For example, PostGIS requires at least these 3rd party libraries: json-c, geos, proj4, gdal and expat.
 The libaraies json-c and expat can be download from [base source][1], the other three
 libraies need to be download from [epel source][2].